Paul-codecourse/WK2HWK/README.md

 ## Usage

-The contents of the repository will be the starting point for the development of a portfolio holding the work from the course.
+The contents of the repository will be the starting point for the development of a portfolio ultimately holding the best work from the course.

 ## Credits